openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 flush(callback: AsyncCallback&lt;void&gt;): void

-Saves the data of this **Preferences** instance to a file asynchronously.
+Flushes the data in this **Preferences** instance to its persistent file.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core